-Returning now to the culture-historical interpretation of Table 5-9, it is immediately apparent that the subscript letters in each Level-Sector square present certain patterns.
-But since the multiplicity of raw data may be confusing, an abstraction has been made from this table and is presented below as Table 5-10.
-Looking first at the two left-hand columns depicting
+Returning now to the culture-historical interpretation of Table 7-9, it is immediately apparent that the subscript letters in each Level-Sector square present certain patterns.
+But since the multiplicity of raw data may be confusing, an abstraction has been made from this table and is presented below as Table 7-10.
+Looking first at the two left-hand columns depicting chronological relationships between twill-pad sandals (Type F1b) and the two varieties of plaited sandals (Types F1a[Z] and F1a[L]), we see that all three were present in the Bottom Level.
+We also see that the order of magnitude of the MMds in that level runs from the very large plus-deviation of Type F1b, to the fairly large minus-deviation of the zamandoque variety of F1a, with the smaller minus-deviation of the lechuguilla variety lying between the two.

-Table 5-10.
-Frightful Cave (CM-68): Distribution of master maximum deviations of all types of sandal, according to levels and combined sections chronological relationships between twill-pad sandals (Type F1b) and the two varieties of plaited sandals (Types F1a-Z and F1a-L), we see that all three were present in the Bottom Level.
-We also see that the order of magnitude of the MMds in that level runs from the very large plus of Type F1b, to the fairly large minus-deviation of the zamandoque variety of F1a, with the smaller minus-deviation of the lechuguilla variety lying between the two.
-This order of magnitude is in conformity with our working hypothesis that the use of lechuguilla in sandal making and Type G sandal ties of plied yarn were introduced in Bottom Level times through the agency of the twill-pad sandal.
+This order of magnitude is in conformity with our hypothesis that the use of lechuguilla in sandal making and Type-A sandal ties of plied yarn were introduced in Bottom-Level times through the agency of the twill-pad sandal.
 On such a premise, it follows that the concentration of lechuguilla-made sandals (if not necessarily their actual frequency) would be greater at a time when twill-pad sandals were also in greater concentration.
-Once the twill-pad sandals disappeared in Middle Level times what appears to have happened is entirely expectable: that their influence should wane and that, although both varieties of plaited sandal might increase, it would be the lechuguilla variety that would increase least, because the immediate impetus of the lechuguilla-made twill-pad sandal would have been lost.
-The Fla-Z variety of plaited sandal continued to increase during Top-Level times, but the lechuguilla variety increased less, thus widening the quantitative gap between the two varieties of Type F1a sandals.
-In other words, what seems to have happened is that warp-frame, plaited sandals were present during the earliest epoch of the occupation of Frightful Cave; at that time, however, outside influences introduced the idea of twill-pad sandals of lechuguilla.
+Once the twill-pad sandals disappeared in Middle-Level times what appears to have happened is entirely expectable: that their influence should wane and that, although both varieties of plaited sandal might increase, it would be the lechuguilla variety that would increase least, because the immediate impetus of the lechuguilla-made, twill-pad sandal would have been lost.
+The F1a(Z) variety of plaited sandal continued to increase during Top-Level times, but the lechuguilla variety increased less, thus widening the quantitative gap between the two varieties of Type-F1a sandals.

+In other words, what seems to have happened is that warp-frame, plaited sandals were present during the earliest epoch of the occupation of Frightful Cave.
+At that time, however, outside influences introduced the idea of twill-pad sandals of lechuguilla.
 Some of the local sandal-makers took over both of these traits, while continuing to manufacture their usual form of sandal.
-I believe that the long continuity of plaited sandals and their quantitative superiority even in Bottom-Level times essentially eliminates the possibility that it was twill-pad sandal-makers who actually made the specimens of lechuguilla warp-frame plaited sandals with Type G ties.
-Taking all the above into consideration, a working hypothesis may be proposed: The culture history of twill-pad and plaited sandals at Frightful Cave indicates the more conservative nature of style of design and technique of manufacture when compared with material of manufacture because, in the face of a definite if somewhat tentative, inclination toward the use of a new material, the basic pattern of plaited sandals and their ties as well as the techniques of their manufacture did not change at all, from beginning to end of the occupation of Frightful Cave, a span of over 7000 vears.
+I believe that the long continuity of plaited sandals and their quantitative superiority even in Bottom-Level times essentially eliminates the possibility that it was twill-pad sandal-makers who actually made the specimens of lechuguilla warp-frame plaited sandals with Type-A ties.
+Taking all of the above into consideration, a working hypothesis may be proposed: The culture history of twill-pad and plaited sandals at Frightful Cave indicates the more conservative nature of the style and technique of manufacture when compared with material of manufacture.
+This is because, in the face of a definite if somewhat tentative inclination toward the use of a new material, the basic pattern of plaited sandals and their ties as well as the techniques of their manufacture did not change at all.
+And this was the case from beginning to end of the occupation of Frightful Cave, a span of over 7000 years.